ADourgarian/Project_Ariana/README.md

 # Project_Ariana

 ## Description
-An app created to pull and interact with data from Poloniex with the focus on finding correlation/similarities in the market before the biggest pumps and dumps in the history of each coin.
+An app to pull and interact with data from Poloniex with the focus on finding correlation/similarities in the market before the biggest pumps and dumps in the history of each coin.